woodfrog/FibonacciHeap/README.md

 # Fibonacci Heap
 ## Introduction

-Fibonacci Heap, a kind of priority queue, is wildly adopted to implement the famous Dijkstra's algorithm.
-When implementing Dijkstra's algorithm, **V times of insertion, V times of extracting minimum and E times of decreasing key** are needed (where E = the number of edge and V = the number of vertex).
-Binary Heap is used in common, which costs O(ElogV+VlogV) time.
-Using Fibonacci Heap can reduce the time complexity to O(E+V*logV) because its function **decrease_key** only costs O(1) amortized time.
+Fibonacci Heap is wildly adopted to implement the famous Dijkstra's algorithm due to its high performance on the **decrease_key** function.
+In the Dijkstra's algorithm, **V times of insertion, V times of extracting minimum and E times of decreasing key** are required, where E is the number of edges and V is the number of vertices.
+Binary Heap as another priority queue requires a time complexity of O(ElogV+VlogV).
+Fibonacci Heap reduces the time complexity to O(E+V*logV) as the **decrease_key** function only costs O(1) amortized time.
 The following picture shows the time complexity of Fibonacci Heap compared with other priority queues.
 [1]

 ![](https://github.com/woodfrog/FibonacciHeap/blob/master/readme_pics/1.png?raw=true)

-Fibonacci Heap is also **to some extent based on Binomial Heap**.
-The difference is that Fibonacci Heap **adopt the method of lazy-merge and lazy-insert**, which save a lot of potentials(the term in Amortized Analysis).
-Those saved potentials later reduce the time complexity for decrease_key and extract_min.
-The detailed analyze will be shown in Chapter4.
+Fibonacci Heap is similar to a **Binomial Heap**.
+The difference is that Fibonacci Heap **adopts the method of lazy-merge and lazy-insert**, which saves potential, (a term used in Amortized Analysis).
+Those saved potentials reduce the time complexity of decrease_key and extract_min in future computations.
+The detailed analysis will be presented in Chapter 4.

 ## Data Structure and Implementation
 ### 1. Overview
- This chapter talks about the structure of Fibonacci Heap.
-A Fibonacci Heap is also a collection of heap-ordered trees like a Binomial Heap.
-All of its roots are in a **circular linked list**, rather than an array.
-For any non-root node, it's also placed in a circular linked list with all of its siblings.
+ This chapter talks about the structure of a Fibonacci Heap.
+A Fibonacci Heap is a collection of heap-ordered trees same as a Binomial Heap.
+All of the roots of a Fibonacci Heap are in a **circular linked list** instead of an array.
+Non-root nodes will also be placed in a circular linked list with all of its siblings.
 The following two pictures visualize this data structure.
 [1] (a) shows what the heap looks like and (b) shows how it is implemented using pointers and circular linked list.
 >![](https://github.com/woodfrog/FibonacciHeap/blob/master/readme_pics/2.png?raw=true)

 ### 2. Data Structure Abstraction
-This section shows how a Fibonacci Heap is designed in code.
+This section shows how a Fibonacci Heap is implemented.
 The heap is abstracted as `class FibHeap` and its node is abstracted as `struct FibHeapNode`.

 ```cpp